 There are many ways you can save on sports on the Internet.
 You can find discounts on both new and used gear on sites like Amazon and eBay.
 You can also search Craigslist and Freecycle for relevant sports equipment and gear that others are looking to get rid of on the cheap, and sometimes giving away for free.
 Plus, I recommend checking daily deal sites, particularly hyper-local sites with kid-friendly offerings, to find discounts on new sports club enrollment, lessons, or sports camps.

 Facebook is another great place to find used gear from members of your local community.
 You can find local yard sale groups and even niche sport equipment exchange groups.
-Through a quick Facebook search you can see if any exist in your area like this Clark County, Washington group, Temecula, California group, or Dickson County, Tennessee group.
+Through a quick Facebook search you can see if any exist in your area.
 Simply conduct a search on Facebook for groups titled “sport equipment exchange” plus your city, county, or region to see what pops up.
 You can then request to join the group so you’ll have access to the listing of used sporting goods for sale, as well as be able to list and sell your own used equipment.